 Coaches with Coach Level 2 'trained' status have 5 years to become certified after taking the clinic or must take the clinic again.
 To become a certified coach level 2 you must:

-Coaches pre-June 30th 2014 received 'trained' status and must complete the above before Jan 2020 or will have to take the clinic again.
+Coaches pre-June 30th 2014 received 'trained' status and must complete their certification as indicated above before Jan 2020 or will have to take the clinic again.

-Once certified you must acquire 'x' amount of professional development points within 5 years of becoming certified or you will be reverted back to 'trained' status.
+Once certified you must acquire '10' amount of professional development points within 5 years of becoming certified or you will be reverted back to 'trained' status.

 - OMHA - Coaching Requirments and Outlines: Check here to ensure you understand all the OMHA requirements for coaching hockey in Ontario